IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_vm_instance.html.markdown

     * `public_vlan_id` - (Optional, string) The public VLAN ID for the public network interface of the instance.
 Accepted values are in the [VLAN doc](https://cloud.ibm.com/classic/network/vlans).
 Click the desired VLAN and note the ID number in the browser URL.
 You can also [refer to a VLAN by name using a data source](../d/network_vlan.html).
     * `private_vlan_id` - (Optional, Forces new resource, string) The private VLAN ID for the private network interface of the instance.
 You can find accepted values in the [VLAN doc](https://cloud.ibm.com/classic/network/vlans).
 Click the desired VLAN and note the ID number in the browser URL.
 You can also [refer to a VLAN by name using a data source](../d/network_vlan.html).
     **NOTE**: Conflicts with `datacenter`, `private_vlan_id`, `public_vlan_id`, `placement_group_name` and `placement_group_id`.

+  * `quote_id` - (Optional, Forces new resource, string) When you define `quote_id`, Terraform uses specifications in the quote to create a virtual server.
+You can find the quote ID in the [IBM Cloud portal](https://cloud.ibm.com/billing/quotes).